Dwarf Norway Spruce

 Planting & Growing

-Dwarf Norway Spruce will grow to be about 5 feet tall at maturity, with a spread of 6 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+Dwarf Norway Spruce will grow to be about 3 feet tall at maturity, with a spread of 5 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

-This shrub does best in full sun to partial shade.
+This shrub should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.